nazar256/parapipe/README.md

 Basically the overall recommendations for choosing batch size are in general the same as if you have to create a slice of interfaces or create a new goroutine.

+In the future releases "batching" feature will be included in this library.
+Subscribe to the changes.
+Please, file an issue on GitHub if you require this feature - then it will be implemented any time soon.

 Examples
 --------